olbrichattila/gocsvimporter/README.md

 - The batch size, is how many rows are sent to the database engine per insertSQL (Firebird does not souport it and will be ignored)
 - The max connection count is how many connection (max) should be established to the database at the same time (SQLite does not support that)
+The defualt bath size is 100, the default max connection count is 10.
+If the values are incorrectly set, (not a number), then it will fall back to default values

 ```
 BATCH_SIZE=500